rppiot2021/hat-quickstart/instructions.rst

 pacman can be installed on Windows via the MSYS2 stack), or find equivalent packages on the package manager you use.

+Note: on Ubuntu and other distributions that use apt, yarn must be installed using an alternate method, e.g. over npm or by adding a new apt repository.

 Docker
 ~~~~~~